Lucsantosg/CloudLogAnalysis/tutorials/container_logs.md

 2. Set up the cluster context in a terminal.
 After the context is set, you can manage the Kubernetes cluster and deploy the application in the Kubernetes cluster.

-    Log in to the region, organization, and space in the {{site.data.keyword.Bluemix_notm}} that is associated with the cluster that you created.
-For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa?topic=cloudloganalysis-cli_qa#login).
+    Log in to the region, organization, and space in the {{site.data.keyword.cloud_notm}} that is associated with the cluster that you created.
+For more information, see [How do I log in to the {{site.data.keyword.cloud_notm}}](/docs/services/CloudLogAnalysis/qa?topic=cloudloganalysis-cli_qa#login).

 	Initialize the {{site.data.keyword.containershort}} service plug-in.